eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ### Skin 2: **Scout Team**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Sharpshooters under Gelu's command bring fear to the hearts of their enemies.
-Multiple enemy officers have been killed by their arrows from far behind the front line. [-]
+ **Description:** Sharpshooters under Gelu's command bring fear to the hearts of their enemies.
+Multiple enemy officers have been killed by their arrows from far behind the front line.

  **Skin features:**